Posted by Executive Director on April 2, 2020 7:30 am

 - Read about our Summer Adult Options for Phase 2, including Clinics, Camps, Practices, meetups, and more.

 - Registration is temporarily closed for Summer League and Summer in Surrey.
-We cannot run games in Phase 2, but we might in Phase 3.

 - Read about our Summer Youth Options for Phase 2, including Skills Series and week-long Day Camps.